Download a PDF copy of this Fact sheet: Provisional registration: Information for nurses and midwives (PDF, 289KB).

 The timeframe for the assessment is determined by the completeness of your application and the complexity of the assessment.
 While your application is being assessed, it will progress through several stages:

-Your application for provisional registration must be approved prior to commencing practice and for the duration of your supervised placement or re-entry to practice program.
+Your application for provisional registration must be approved prior to commencing practice and for the duration of your supervised practice placement or re-entry to practice program.

 Table 2 provides an overview of the documents and reporting requirements for supervised practice.

-Submit to AHPRA
+Submit to Ahpra

-Inform the NMBA within 7 days:
+Inform the NMBA within seven days:

 Connection to the profession: demonstrated with evidence of professional development courses, study, conferences or reading that demonstrates maintenance, improvement and broadening of knowledge, expertise and competence.
 This may include on-going memberships with professional organisations or colleges, where ongoing learning and/or an active role can be evidenced.